 “We’ll feel unbalanced until we express anger, change the circumstances that caused it, or forgive the person who sparked it” “Emotional wisdom” Mantak Chia & Dena Saxer

-When we face it and work with it, we can not only heal thru expressing our anger, but as I discovered recently, in the process, we can heal also our relationships with ourselves, others, with our jobs, life’s circumstances – whatever the anger applied to.
+When we face it and work with it, we can not only heal thru expressing our anger, but as I discovered recently, in the process, we can heal also our relationships with ourselves, others, with our jobs, life’s circumstances – whatever the anger was about.

-Let me tell you how you can be free of anger in the next couple of hours.
+Let me show you how you can free yourself from the repressed anger.

 If you are not sure if you even are open to talk about it, you may want to read the previous post first.
-Expectations of the process: what we are NOT going to do: we will not be attacking others – and their possessions physically, using any sharp objects.
-We won’t be attacking them verbally, or sending 100 angry emails.
-We won’t be bad-mouthing.
+Expectations of the process: you do not need to talk to the other person, if there was someone involved.
+It’s an internal process.

 Identify the area of your life or relationship where the anger comes up most.